-Inspired in part by [9], we base our visualization on two primary interface areas.
+Inspired in part by [8], we base our visualization on two primary interface areas.
 The map view highlights the location attributes of individuals' calendar events, while also showing scheduled group activities.
-The timeline allows people to control the animation and navigate through sequences of events as they appear on the map.
-We also use the example in §3 to show how these views visualize and control the following event attributes and attendee information.
+The timeline allows people to control the animation and/or navigate through sequences of events as they appear on the map.
+We also use our §3 example to show how these views visualize and control the following event attributes and attendee information.